“…and the great Babylon came in remembrance before God to give her the cup of the fierceness of His wrath.” (Rev.16:19b)

 Ephesians paints a picture you and I need to see daily.

 Hurry, now.
 Don’t delay!
 Run with me through a narrow passageway that brightens with each step.
-Our heart rate slows as we enter a smaller space, the floor ladened with gold.
-Awe fills us, and warmth bathes each portrait in a radiant glow.
+Our heart rate slows as we enter a smaller space, the floor laden with gold.
+Awe fills us as we scan the walls, each portrait bathed in a radiant glow.
 We recognize the smiling faces— some familiar, some new, some we’ve longed to meet.

 That verse in Revelation speaks of a time to come during the tribulation.
 As you think of loved ones, friends, and neighbors who haven’t accepted Christ as their Savior, imagine in which gallery you’ll view their portraits.

-What are you willing to do to change their portrait?
+What are you willing to do to change their picture?
 To bring them to a saving knowledge of Jesus Christ?

 By Amre Cortadino